Dance Monkey: Lyrics

-When interviewed by DJ Smallzy in July 2019 on Australian radio station Nova FM, Tones explained that Dance Monkey's lyrics are about the relationship she had with her audience when she was busking (street performing) on the streets of Australia:
+When interviewed by DJ Smallzy in July 2019 on Australian radio station Nova FM, Tones explained that "Dance Monkeys lyrics are about the relationship she had with her audience when she was busking (street performing) on the streets of Australia:

 "I wrote this song when I was busking, and about the pressure that I felt to always be entertaining people on the street.
 And if they didn't like it, when they looked at their phones they could just click something else; ... we are all so used to being entertained at the click of a button."

 "So when you're [busking] on the street, .. to command [your] attention, people would be like: 'again! again!' .. 'more! more!' .. or they would just leave.
 So if you replace [the lyric]: 'dance for me, dance for me' with 'sing for me, sing for me,' it's pretty literal," she said.

 Music video

 Liam Kelly and Nick Kozakis directed the music video, which was released on 24 June 2019, produced by Visible Studios.
 It follows the character "Mr. Tones" (played by Tones and I), an elderly man who sneaks out of a care home with his friends so they can go to a golf course and have a dance party with other senior citizens.

 Due to the overcast weather on the day of filming, every shot of the music video had its sky replaced digitally.
 In 2020, it was added to APRA billion streams list.
-As of June 2024, the video has over 2.13 billion views on YouTube.
+As of September 2026, the video has over 2.3 billion views on YouTube.
 The music video was filmed at Eynesbury Golf Club, Victoria, Australia.